Alec Kennedy: Test selection

 Following the conclusion of the season, Kennedy was chosen to tour South Africa with S. B. Joel's personal team during the winter.
-Kennedy played in fourteen first-class matches during the tour, a mixture against provincial sides and the South African national team.
+Kennedy played in fourteen first-class matches during the tour, against a mixture of provincial sides and the South African national team.
 He was the tourists leading wicket-taker with 65 at an average of 19.80.
-During the 1925 English season, Kennedy took 142 wickets at an average of 18.97 from 33 matches, taking five wickets or more in an innings eleven times.
+Returning to England, in the 1925 season, Kennedy took 142 wickets from 33 matches, averaging 18.97 and taking five wickets or more in an innings 11 times.
 In 1926, he failed to take a hundred wickets in a season for the first time since 1913, with 87 at an average of 31.19 from 30 matches.
 The Portsmouth Evening News remarked that he had endured a "lean time", which was attributed to poor health.
 He was afforded a benefit against Surrey in 1926, raising £1,095.

 His fortunes reversed in 1927, with Kennedy taking 123 wickets at an average of 22.01 from 30 matches and claiming five wickets or more in an innings on ten occasions.
-He had two bowling performances during the season which stood out; the first, for Hampshire against Warwickshire in the County Championship, saw him take figures of 7 for 8, whilst the second playing for the Players in the Gentlemen versus Players match saw him take all ten wickets (10 for 37) in the Gentlemen's first innings.
+He had two stand-out bowling performances during the season; the first, for Hampshire against Warwickshire in the County Championship, saw him take figures of 7 for 8, whilst the second playing for the Players in the Gentlemen versus Players match saw him take all ten wickets (10 for 37) in the Gentlemen's first innings.
 These figures remained the best-ever in the fixture until its discontinuation in 1962.
 The match was considered the highlight of the English season, with no Test matches having been played that summer.
 His batting also recovered in 1927, with Kennedy narrowly missing out on scoring a thousand runs in the season, with 976 at an average of 22.18.
 In 1928, Kennedy would complete the double for the fourth time in his career.
-Across 32 matches, he took 105 wickets at an average of 28.28, and scored 1,437 runs at an average of 26.61, making two centuries.
-The number of wickets he took in 1929 increased, with Kennedy taking 154 at an average of exactly 18 from 29 matches; he took five wickets or more in an innings during the season on 14 occasions, including figures of 9 for 46 at Portsmouth in May to help dismiss Derbyshire for 99 runs.
+Across 32 matches, he took 105 wickets, averaging 28.28, and scored 1,437 runs, averaging 26.61, making two centuries.
+The number of wickets he took in 1929 increased, with Kennedy taking 154 at an average of 18 from 29 matches; he took five wickets or more in an innings during the season on 14 occasions, including figures of 9 for 46 at Portsmouth in May to help dismiss Derbyshire for 99 runs.